Title: Painted Devils

 The amount of snark in this novel is genius-level.
 I was snickering within two minutes after I started reading.
 Unlike the previous book, I was invested from the very beginning, and each obstacle the characters met only drew me further into the story.
 This is a gritty fantasy, not a sweetness-and-light one, but the characters and the world have so much depth that you feel everything they experience.
 I highly recommend this read and this author.

 Margaret Owen lives in Seattle.
 Painted Devils is her newest novel.

-(Galley courtesy of St. Martin’s Press in exchange for an honest review.)
+(Galley courtesy of Macmillan Children’s/Henry Holt and Co. in exchange for an honest review.)